-There’s a lesson in that, and seeing it made it worthwhile to endure the sweat dripping into my eyes and the humidity that was steaming up my sunglasses.
+There’s a lesson in that, and discovering this made the hard work of sawing worthwhile as I endured the sweat dripping into my eyes and the humidity that was steaming up my sunglasses.

 The sweetgum tree is a good metaphor for Christians whose faith is not deeply rooted.
 For a while, they grow tall in their own estimation.
 They might even look tall to others when they take on leadership roles within the Church or community.
 But they compete fiercely with those who disagree with them, or they suck up the life from those around them, draining them of energy, time, enthusiasm, joy, and (sometimes, sadly) faith.